tagasalug3/practiceGit/README.md

-Practice again ommiting to github.
+Practice again commiting to github.